oroinc/documentation/commerce/user_guide/marketing_web_catalog/edit_content_tree/product_collection_node.rst

 Product Collection is a filter-based segment that helps you display a custom and dynamic set of products in the web catalog similarly to the category contents.

-1. To add a product collection node to the menu on the OroCommerce Store Front:
+1. To add a product collection node to the menu in the OroCommerce storefront:

    Select the **Add Product Collection** in the Content Variants list.